 Unitologist soldiers attempt to use cover.
 Attempt.
 Half of them are convinced that keeping their heads and arms visible will confuse Isaac because he faces non-Necromorph opponents, which would allow their teammates to finish him off (had Isaac not already shot off their visible heads and arms).
 The other half can't decide which cover they want to hide behind and constantly run back and forth between them.

-Attack of the 50-Foot Whatever: The "Nexus" is somewhere around thirty stories tall.
-It's also very reminiscent of the Hive Mind from the first Dead Space.
-The entire boss battle plays out rather similarly to the first game finale, aside from the last bit.
+Attack of the 50-Foot Whatever: The Nexus is somewhere around thirty stories tall.
+It's also a replay of the fight against the Hive Mind in the first Dead Space, but with a few new attacks and strategies.